writetome51/open-array-item-getter-remover/README.txt

 the array.
 These are all of them:

 	// index can be negative or positive. byIndex(index): any

+	// indexes can be negative or positive. byIndexes(indexes): any[]

 	head(numItemsToRemove): any[]